hypirion/erling/doc/rfc-2812-differences.md

 have an arbitrary amount of leading zeroes in a hexdigit group.
 For example would the hexdigit group `0000ffff` be legal in Erling and RFC 2812, although it is not a legal hexdigit group according to RFC 4291.
-The hexdigit group `C0FFEE` is a legal hexdigit group in RFC 2812, but is not legal in Erling or in RFC 4291.
+The hexdigit group `C0FFEE` is a legal hexdigit group in RFC 2812 (grammatically), but is not legal in Erling or in RFC 4291.

 Erling allows the use of `::`-compression.
 Consequently, Erling implements a superset of RFC 4921 for printing.